-We're a week from the traditional start of the holiday season.
+We're a week into the traditional start of the holiday season.
 If you're among the millions of Americans who are out of work, the coming weeks will test your mood amid the joy and anticipation that come with the season.

 Compounding that is the perception that employers slow down or stop their hiring efforts for the final few weeks of the year.